montimaj/agribound/paper/paper.md

 - **Multi-decadal field boundary time series.** The 40-year Landsat example (1985--2025) with automatic NLCD crop filtering produces annual field boundary maps for long-term agricultural change analysis across the contiguous United States.
 - **Multi-source ensemble delineation.** Running the same engine (e.g., DINOv3) across Sentinel-2, Landsat, HLS, NAIP, and SPOT with per-source SAM2 refinement and majority-vote merging produces boundaries that leverage the strengths of each sensor.
-- **Zero-reference-data field mapping.** The semi-supervised pipeline combines Google Satellite Embedding clusters, Dynamic World crop filtering, and DINOv3 fine-tuning to delineate crop fields anywhere in the world without human-labeled training data.
+- **Zero-reference-data field mapping.** The automated pipeline combines Google Satellite Embedding clusters, Dynamic World crop filtering, and SAM2 boundary refinement on Sentinel-2 to delineate crop fields anywhere in the world without human-labeled training data or model training.
 - **Global agricultural water use estimation.** At the Desert Research Institute, Agribound supports operational water use mapping for the New Mexico Office of the State Engineer, where accurate field boundaries are required for irrigation water accounting across Lea County and other agricultural regions.

 # Research Impact Statement